liondadev/notes/science.md

-## IE 2.1 Earthquakes and Seismic Waves
+# IE 2.1 Earthquakes and Seismic Waves
-# Note Answers

 ## Slide 1 - What is an earthquake
 1. Movement of rock